When will the FMCSA's new entry-level driver training (ELDT) requirements go into effect?

-Who is subject to the new entry-level driver training requirements?
+Who is subject to the ELDT requirements?

-- Applying for his or her first commercial driver's license (CDL)
+- Applying for his or her first commercial driver's license (CDL);

-- Obtaining a new passenger, school bus, or hazmat endorsement
+- Obtaining a new passenger, school bus, or hazmat endorsement.

 How does the new ELDT rule work with the current/old rule?
 What are the motor carrier’s responsibilities?

 As for the “new” ELDT rule, the motor carrier has no training or documentation responsibilities.
 The training (and certification of successful completion of training) must happen prior to an individual taking his or her CDL skills test.

-What type of training is required?
+What type of entry-level driver training is required?